HCS Score

 The reserve assets supporting USD1 are connected to conventional financial institutions and financial products that generate returns through interest-bearing accounts, treasury instruments, conventional banking products, and fixed-income financial structures.

-This is not a peripheral concern — it is the foundation of how USD1 works.
-And that makes it a clear red-line Riba failure.
+This is not a peripheral concern.
+It is the foundation of how USD1 works.
+And that makes it a clear red-line Ecosystem Riba Exposure failure.

 USD1 is designed to reduce price volatility, which does reduce one form of uncertainty.
 But the reserve structure introduces its own concerns around reserve management transparency, backing composition, peg maintenance mechanisms, and centralized financial control.